LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

 appointment, then we need to make sure they enter a date and time within a certain range.

-At best, invalid data produces incorrect, harmless results.
-However, bad data can also cause our program to crash or allow outside users to access our code.
+Invalid data might just produce incorrect, harmless results.
+However, it might cause our program to crash, or allow outside users to access our code.
 Either way, we want to make sure our applications catch any errors and deal with them in a smooth way.

 **Client-side validation** takes place inside the browser window, and it prevents a form from being submitted.
 In this case, the invalid data never